Add Study Guides

 Become Familiar with the Exams

 - Review the exam description and the suggested study resources.
 Learn how much time is allowed for the test and different subsections.

 - Become familiar with sample questions.
 You can find them in the free At a Glance sheets for each exam, as well as in the individual examination guides or CLEP Official Study Guide which are both for sale on each exam page.

-Please note that scores for the College Composition exam are mailed to test takers two to three weeks after the test date.
+Please note that scores for the College Composition and Spanish with Writing exams are available CLEP My Account two to three weeks after the test date.
 View the complete College Composition Scoring and Score Availability Dates and Spanish with Writing Scoring and Score Availability Dates.